JasminDreasond/ForPromise-JS/README.md

     // Show Index
     console.log(`The index value '${index}' is '${data[index]}'.`);

-    // Add Extra For Script for the "data" const extraForAwait = extra(data2);
+    // Add Extra For Script for the "data2" const extraForAwait = extra(data2);

     // Execute the extra For Script